Brideau/whackdata/_posts/2016-07-26-instructions-analyzing-pokemon-go-data.md

 Now try connecting to the database.
 If your connection times out, read the above instructions closely again as it is likely a firewall or database security configuration issue.

 Once you've successfully connected, right-click Databases and click `New Database...`.
-Name the database `pokemon_go` and make yourself the owner:
+Name the database `pokemon_go` and make yourself the owner.
+Go to the definition tab and for "Encoding" select UTF8.

 ![Create and Name a Database](http://i.imgur.com/o4vhe5e.png)